 In my experience, some job seekers are initially resistant to having a branded headline on their resume for 2 main reasons:

 By including a branded headline on your resume, you will set yourself miles apart from the majority of job seekers.
-However, branded headlines are most effective when accompanied by a brief supporting statement, just like those in the examples above.
+However, branded headlines are most effective when accompanied by a brief supporting statement, like the examples above.

 How do you develop a value-added supporting statement?

-The supporting statement strengthens your resume headline by providing the reader with an idea of the unique value that you can offer their company.
+The supporting statement strengthens your resume headline by giving the reader an idea of the unique value you can offer their company.

-Keep the following 4 tips in mind when creating your own supporting statement:
+Keep the following 4 tips in mind when creating your supporting statement:

-*While there is nothing wrong with those qualities, it’s very easy for anyone to make those claims.
+*While nothing is wrong with those qualities, it’s easy for anyone to make those claims.
 Employers are more interested to see you cite specific evidence of those claims in your work history.

 What did you come up with for your branded headline and supporting statement?
 Feel free to let me know in the comments.
 Don’t forget to check out our next post in the STEM Resume Breakdown, Part 3 of 6 – How to Write a Striking Summary.

 Scientech Resumes is dedicated to helping science, technology, engineering, and mathematics (STEM) professionals find fulfilling work through targeted, branded, and keyword-optimized resumes, LinkedIn profiles, and other career marketing documents.
-Schedule a FREE 20-minute discovery session to get some real-time feedback on your current resume and job search strategy or connect with me on LinkedIn.
-Let’s get you where you want to go, with greater results!
+Schedule a FREE 20-minute discovery session to get real-time feedback on your current resume and job search strategy, or connect with me on LinkedIn.
+Let’s get you where you want to go with greater results!